-23. Whether a payment made under an insurance policy is taxable will depend on what it is paid for.
-Some payments will not be income (under a specific provision or ordinary concepts) and, therefore, will not be taxable.
-Payments that are "income" may be either taxable or exempt income depending on the circumstances.
-The following discussion is intended to assist with determining how a payment under an insurance policy should be treated.
+18. Whether a claim payment made under an insurance policy is taxable will depend on what it is paid for.
+Some claim payments will not be income (under a specific provision or ordinary concepts) and, therefore, will not be taxable.
+Claim payments that are "income" may be either taxable or exempt income depending on the circumstances.
+The following discussion is intended to assist with determining how a claim payment under an insurance policy should be treated.